DataDog/hiring-engineers/answers.md

   * Custom checks are well suited to collect metrics from custom applications or unique systems.
 However, if you are trying to collect metrics from a generally available application, public service, or open source project, it is recommended that you create a full fledged Agent Integration.
   * https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6
   * https://docs.datadoghq.com/agent/
-* Change your check's collection interval so that it only submits the metric once every 45 seconds.
+* SUBTASK: Change your check's collection interval so that it only submits the metric once every 45 seconds.

 ```
 vim /etc/datadog_agent/conf.d/custom_metric.d/custom_metric.yaml